 - Cheesy Potatoes

-These simply delicious Garlic Herb Cheesy Potatoes are the perfect side dish to go along with just about anything.
+These simply delicious Garlic Cheesy Potatoes are the perfect side dish to go along with just about anything.
 We oven-roasted the potatoes in a garlic and herb mixture, then go a step further and coat them in ooey gooey cheese, bacon bits and sliced green onions.